Canon G1 X Mark III vs Fujifilm X-T100

 - More modern: Was introduced somewhat (7 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the G1X Mark III comes out slightly ahead of the X-T100 (8 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G1 X Mark III and the Fujifilm X-T100 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.